Named Scholarships

 Named scholarships honor donors who have committed to prolonged sustainment of the scholarship program.
 Scholars selected as named scholars exemplify traits described in each scholarship description.

 Interested in endowing a named scholarship?
-Contact Camille Mahlknect at cmahlknect@scga.org to learn I
+Contact Camille Mahlknecht at cmahlknecht@scga.org to learn more.
+I

 Livingston Family Scholarship